0xf17/sonification-of-the-invisible/index.md

 - Our group/studio will explore such questions by being attentive to spatio-temporal rhythms and patterns of sensorial stimulus.
 - Guided more by process and the collaborative grammar of interaction our multiple, open-ended explorations will hopefully offer different vantage points into this part of the city.

+## Request GitHub Collaborator Invite
+- Create your GitHub account [here](https://github.com).
+- Send an email with subject '[Srishti IL 2019] Requesting GitHub Collaborator Invite' with your GitHub email/handle in the body to `gaurav.singh@srishti.ac.in`.

+## Important Notes
+- Please prefix [Srishti IL 2019] in the email subject when sending email to me (about this project).
+- As much as possible, keep all the members of this project in cc.
+- For quick questions or help, stick to [issues](https://github.com/0xf17/sonification-of-the-invisible/issues) on GitHub repo.

 <hr/>

 Copyright (C) Srishti Institute of Art, Design & Technology.
 Only intended for internal use by project members.